Ramon96/aria-1920/README.md

 - Consume the external content while listening to a song
 - Persue embeded content to it&#39;s source / platform

+## Wishlist
+- [ ] Database for saving user specific preferences
+- [ ] Multi user support
+- [ ] More ways to enhance it as a PWA (s.w., webp, skeleton UI, no reflow)
+- [ ] More interaction within the player

 ## **External content providers**